nejib1/php-aws-blocker/README.md

-# AWS IP Blocker Script
+# PHP AWS IP Blocker Script

 This PHP script automatically fetches the latest AWS IP ranges from Amazon's public JSON file and updates `iptables` rules to block these IP addresses.
 It optionally uses Tor to anonymously fetch the JSON data.